vincentlorant/unity-compute-shader/README.md

 # Compute shaders
-Tutorial about Compute Shaders graphics generation inside Unity3D.
+Source files of a compute shader and graphic generation inside Unity3D.
+(edit) tutorial not available anymore.